Church Communications Blog

 Sound familiar?

-When your channels contradict each other—or worse, overload people with mismatched details—your church doesn’t look intentional.
+When your channels contradict each other—or worse, overload people with mismatched details—your church doesn't look intentional.
 It looks scattered.
 And people stop paying attention.
+This is why centralizing your church communication workflow is so important.

 The Multi-Channel Problem